passaH2O/dorado/docs/source/background/index.rst

 Motivation
 ----------
-`particlerouting` was developed to provide an open-source and general method for routing passive tracer particles in a landscape scale flow field.
+`dorado` was developed to provide an open-source and general method for routing passive tracer particles in a landscape scale flow field.
 Methods to simulate Lagrangian particle transport exist in adjacent fields and have been developed to solve problems at large scales [1]_ and at small scales [2]_.
 The popular Delft3D suite of modules contains a method for Lagrangian particle tracking called Delft3D-PART [3]_, however as part of the larger, complex Delft3D ecosystem, this code is harder to interrogate and understand directly.

-By developing `particlerouting` as a standalone python package, we hope to simplify the simulation of Lagrangian particle transport so that it may be applied to the results from any hydrodynamic simulation.
+By developing `dorado` as a standalone python package, we hope to simplify the simulation of Lagrangian particle transport so that it may be applied to the results from any hydrodynamic simulation.

 Theory
 ------
 Particle transport is simulated through the use of a weighted random walk framework [4]_.
-In particular, we apply methods used in the numerical model DeltaRCM [5]_ [6]_, to weight the random walk by the local water slopes and the water discharge components.
+In particular, we apply methods similar to those used in the numerical model DeltaRCM [5]_ [6]_, to weight the random walk by the local water slopes and the water discharge components.

-`particlerouting` assumes a rectangular grid and routes particles in a D-8 fashion assuming that the potential future location of a given particle is one of the surrounding 8 cells.
+`dorado` assumes a rectangular grid and routes particles in a D-8 fashion assuming that the potential future location of a given particle is one of the surrounding 8 cells.

 The weights for the random walk are sensitive to 2 parameters, :math:`{\gamma}` and :math:`{\theta}`.